-The Cape Cod Canal team recently purchased six Polaris GEM eM1400LSV electric utility vehicles to replace the aging fleet of gas-powered John Deere Utility Gators.
+The Cape Cod Canal team recently became more environmentally friendly when they purchased six Polaris GEM eM1400LSV electric utility vehicles to replace the aging fleet of gas-powered John Deere Utility Gators.
 "These vehicles are exclusively powered by electricity and only need to be plugged in at night to be ready for the day's work the following day," said Park Ranger Ann Le Blanc.
 "These vehicles are safe, quiet, good for the environment and very cute!"

 Their appealing appearance was not the reason for their purchase, however.
-According to Park ranger Joe Mazzola, switching to electric vehicles would save Park Rangers time by not having to continually fill up the Gator tanks.
+According to Park Ranger Joe Mazzola, switching to electric vehicles would save Park Rangers time by not having to continually fill up the Gator tanks.
 It also eliminates the potential hazard of carrying fuel containers that could spill.
-"Moving to these smoother riding and quietly running vehicles will increase operator situation awareness and reduce fatigue," he said.
+"Moving to these smoother riding and quietly running vehicles will increase operator situational awareness and reduce fatigue," he said.

-Mazzola also said moving to electric will also work towards the District's sustainability goals to lower CO2 (Carbon Monoxide) emissions.
+Mazzola also said moving to electric will also work towards the District's sustainability goals to lower CO2 (Carbon Dioxide) emissions.